 Categories

-The deadline for Main Bracket Round 2 and Wildcard Bracket Round 1 matches is set for July 27th.
+Congrats to all those who have advanced to the Sweet 16 in both the Main and Wildcard brackets for this year’s Match Play tournament.
+Our next deadline is September 1st for all Sweet 16 matches.
 Please be in touch with your opponent ASAP about scheduling your match.
 Contact [email protected] or call the Pro Shop (301) 292-1100 if you need your opponent’s contact information.

 Main Brackethttps://challonge.com/2025_MGA_Match_Play